MichaelDemidov/Firebird-Auto-Updater/README.md

 There are a couple of command line parameters to use with the executable.

 > [!TIP]
 > Use `Win + R` to open the `Run` dialog, type `cmd`, and press `Ctrl + Shift + Enter` to launch command line as an administrator.
 If you are using any panel file manager (like FAR Manager or Total Commander) then you can type the below commands in command line.
+But first read the [Known Issues](#known-issues) section.

 1. `Firebird_update_X_X_X.exe` without parameters checks the already installed version of Firebird and, if this version is lower than the one specified in the script, removes it and installs a new one.
 Only the client part is installed, without server components.
 2. `Firebird_update_X_X_X.exe /server` performs the same task, but installs the server components.